Is Florida prepared for a major hurricane?

 Myers was Florida's answer to Hurricane Andrew, the last Category 5 hurricane to strike the Sunshine State.
 After 20 years serving as the director of the North Carolina Division of Emergency Management -- where he oversaw the state's response to Hurricane Hugo in 1989 -- Myers and several members of his team were brought to Florida in 1993 to overhaul the state's emergency preparedness and response to disasters.

-Hurricane Andrew in 1992 was defined as much by its strength as it was by authorities' slow response.
-Residents, who found themselves in the midst of what was then the costliest natural disaster in US history, criticized local, state and federal officials for their failures.
+Hurricane Andrew, which struck one year earlier, was defined as much by its strength as it was by authorities' slow response, which garnered statewide criticism.
+Residents accused local, state and federal authorities of not mobilizing quick enough to aid them during what was then the costliest natural disaster in US history.

 The fallout led then-Gov. Lawton Chiles to assemble the Lewis Commission, which was tasked with reviewing storm preparation and response deficiencies, as well as recommending improvements.